-Stamp duty cuts for first-time buyers could be part of new efforts by the Government to win back young voters in next month’s budget.
+A cut in stamp duty for first-time buyers could be part of new efforts by the Government to win back young voters in next month’s budget.

-The Chancellor, Philip Hammond has already hinted that at the heart of the autumn budget will be measured to help younger people get onto the property ladder.
+The Chancellor, Philip Hammond has already hinted that at the heart of the autumn budget will be measures to help younger people get onto the property ladder.

 The Chancellor has however been was warned off the idea of linking tax to age as party backbenchers insist that older voters should not be played off against younger generations.